-The Glossary of the definition of terms used herein forms an Annex hereto.
-Where the term referred to in the Glossary is herein used for the first time, it must be marked by the use of an asterisk ().
+The Glossary of definition of terms used herein forms an Annex hereto.
+Where the term referred to in the Glossary is herein used for the first time, it shall be marked by use of an asterisk ().

 PROVISIONS OF THE CODE